 Jeff was interested in this photograph and, as the ambassador for the Royal Photographic Society, invited me to join this wonderful organization.
 We have since developed a friendship, and I can say whole heartedly that Jeff Vickers is not only a fine photographer and credit to the profession but, more importantly, he is a fine man.
 He has been unfailingly encouraging of my Metamorphosis endeavor, has been instrumental in securing a feature on this art in the February issue of the Royal Photographic Society Journal, and has helped every step of the way to see that these images have been certified unique to me.

 It was Jeff's wife, Barbara, who, while on vacation with him in the Alps, hit on exactly what my Metamorphosis images are.
 "They are photography and art intertwined," she said, perfectly summing up this body of work.
 My great thanks goes out to both Jeff and Barbara.

-I hope that you enjoy these images, offered here on this site in two, limited-edition-run sizes, and that you'll also visit Wearing Wings.
 I know that I'll be asked how exactly I create this art, and while I won't bore with technical details, I will show one before and after example from Vietnam's blue clipper butterfly.
 The images below represent the initial photo - comprised of over 100 separate images all taken at microscopically-different focal lengths to achieve depth of field - and then a finished Metamorphosis design.
 Thank you all for looking!